xiaoylu/DesignPattern/poll/Readme.md

 Naive web server:
 * always creates a new thread whenever a new connection is built.
   * modern web servers need to deal with 10K clients concurrently (C10K problem).
-  * #threads is limited by hardward and software.
+  * max #threads is limited by hardward and software.

 [libuv](http://docs.libuv.org/en/v1.x/design.html) provides unified API for different types of `epoll` (on different OSs)
 * How is event-loop implemented?